Skip to main content

 Headteacher

-From September 2024, Joe Silvester, currently headmaster of Wetherby Senior School.
-Prior to that he was deputy head (academic) at Bancroft’s School and before that assistant head at City of London School.
+From September 2024, Joe Silvester, currently headmaster of Wetherby Senior School in London.
+Previously deputy head (academic) at Bancroft’s School and before that, assistant head at City of London School.
 He has experience as a governor and has worked in maintained and independent schools.
-Married to Rachael, with two young children, he's a keen touring cyclist and golfer in his spare time.
+Married with two young children, he's a keen touring cyclist and golfer in his spare time.

 Entrance